vedansh-malhotra/pl-ucb-star-assessments/elements/pl-pivot-table/README.md

     <pl-choice correct="false">B two one</pl-choice>
 </pl-index>
 ```
 pl-index works pretty similar with pl-column.
 One difference is if you want to keep certain cell empty.
 Use &nbsp; instead of \s.
-This is because string parsing logic behind the element.
+It's just because string parsing logic behind this element.
 If you use \s, then the shape of index chices will be garbled.

 ### pl-row
 ```